rbagg/foundonchat/blog/network-effect-strategy.md

 ---
 layout: blog-layout
 title: "Network Effect Strategy for Tourism AI Success"
-description: "How the network effect strategy (Part 1 of our two-part system) boosts AI and SEO visibility for Australian tourism businesses through real referral partnerships."
+description: "How the network effect strategy (Part 1 of our partner networks + AI-friendly content) boosts AI and SEO visibility for Australian tourism businesses through real referral partnerships."
 keywords: "network effect, tourism AI, winery marketing, Australia, SEO, AEO, referral partnerships"
 date: 2025-10-02
 permalink: /blog/network-effect-strategy.html
 ---

 In 2025, Australian tourism businesses face fierce competition for travellers' attention.
 AI chatbots like ChatGPT, Claude, and Perplexity are reshaping how people discover destinations.
-The network effect strategy is Part 1 of FoundOnChat's two-part system.
+The network effect strategy is Part 1 of FoundOnChat's partner networks + AI-friendly content.
 It amplifies your visibility by connecting your business with others through real referral relationships.

-**Note:** Network Effects work best when combined with Part 2 (AI-Optimised Content).
+**Note:** Network Effects (partner networks that get bundled recommendations) work best when combined with Part 2 (AI-Optimised Content).
 For the complete system, see [our methodology](../our-methodology/).

 ## What is the Network Effect?